JingDL/LeetCode/753CrackingtheSafe.md

 #### My Solution in C++
 ```
 /**
    Time complexity is O(k^k^n), since the result length is k^n, and there are k possibilities for each character in the result.
-For the worest case scenerio,
-   the code tries every possibility.
+For the worst case scenario, the code tries every possibility.
-   Space complexity is O((k^n)*n)), since there are k^n passwrods, and each contains n characters.
+    Space complexity is O((k^n)*n)), since there are k^n passwords, and each contains n characters.
 The hashset has O(k^n) buckets.
 */
 class Solution {
 public: